 On your account home page (Click on the button that looks like a house to take you there) you can see your “posts’ (Images) and the number of followers you have, and the number of people you follow.

-The little button that looks like a magnifying glass is where you can search for people or hash tags (more on hash tags in a bit) so, if you wanted to find me, search under People for Audrey Ann Photography.
+The little button that looks like a magnifying glass is where you can search for people or hash tags (more on hash tags in a bit) so, if you wanted to find me, search under People for Live Snap Love.
 If you wanted to find people that shared your love of taking pictures of coffee, then search under hash tags for “coffee” and all the pictures people have taken of their coffee and hash tagged it with that word will come up.

 If you see an image you like, underneath there are two buttons - you can simply "like" it, or leave a comment (either are always appreciated I'm sure) and if you want to see more from that person, you can start to follow them and when they post an image, it will show up in your daily feed.